 The European Medicines Agency's (EMA) draft 'Regulatory Science to 2025' strategy is a plan for advancing EMA's engagement with regulatory science over the next five to ten years, covering both human and veterinary medicines.
-In December 2018, EMA published the draft strategy for a six-month public consultation.
+The draft strategy aims to build a more adaptive regulatory system that will encourage innovation in human and veterinary medicine.
+EMA has been consulting with stakeholders on the draft strategy via a public consultation and dedicated workshops.

 Regulators need to have optimal tools to keep pace with scientific and technological advances and ensure the sound assessment of ground-breaking, more complex therapies.

 ‘Regulatory science’ refers to the range of scientific disciplines that are applied to the quality, safety and efficacy assessment of medicinal products and that inform regulatory decision-making throughout the lifecycle of a medicine.

 EMA published its draft strategy in December 2018 for a six-month public consultation: